 The TRX is a go-to fitness tool because it builds strength, flexibility, and mobility quickly.
 It’s perfect for beginners and advanced fitness levels because adjustments are easy.
 When you’re getting started with the TRX suspension trainer, these 9 tips will help you maximize full-body results.

-Getting started with TRX suspension training
+TRX suspension training for beginners

 The TRX is perfect for all fitness levels, from beginner to advanced.
 That’s because there are progressions and modifications for every exercise!

 This means YOU get to control the exercise intensity!
 You can change the resistance, reduce stability (or increase stability), or a combination of both.

 Since you’re using your body as resistance, small changes have a significant impact.

 When some people hear modification, they think “cheating.”
 For instance, knees on the floor for pushups.
 That’s not the case, though.

 Modification does NOT equal easy.
 You are going to improve FAR faster by mastering the basic moves first.
 You will get a better workout doing the modification WELL than you would be doing the progression sloppily.
 I promise!